barebox/barebox/Documentation/user/barebox.rst

 These can be overridden using environment or make variables.

-As use of pkg-config both for host and target tool in the same build can complicate build system integration.
-There are two ``ARCH=sandbox`` configuration to make this more straight forward:
+As use of pkg-config both for host and target tools in the same build can complicate build system integration, there are two ``ARCH=sandbox`` configurations to make this more straightforward:

 Host Tools
 ^^^^^^^^^^